WarrenHan1130/Auto-Remediation-Deployment-whithin-AWS-Organization-Based-on-CIS-Benchmark-V3.0.0/README.md

 In addition, Service Catalog's centralized management capabilities support cross-account and multi-region product deployments, enabling organizations to maintain consistency and efficiency in large-scale environments.

+### **🚨 Note:**
-<span style = "color:red">Note: All of the template code used in Service Catalog is the same as that used in CloudFormation.
+*All of the template code used in Service Catalog is the same as that used in CloudFormation.
 Therefore, when using Service Catalog products, please follow the same procedure as before.
-The section here only provides how to create and share Service Catalog products.</span>
+The section here only provides how to create and share Service Catalog products.*

 ### 4.3.1 Management Account Set Up